-“My passion is to create puzzles that empower us to think differently.”
+“I enjoy creating puzzles that empower us to think differently”

-Ms. Gorski is the inventor of the modern “Connect-The-Dots” crossword form, the first of which was published in The New York Times in December 2003.
-She wrote the first ebook devoted to this new puzzle genre.
+Ms. Gorski invented the modern “Connect-The-Dots” crossword which debuted in The New York Times in December 2003.
+She authored an ebook devoted to this visual genre.

-Her film credits include an appearance in Wordplay, Patrick Creadon’s 2006 documentary.
-The film spotlighted her NYT crossword, “High Definition,” as one of “Five Unforgettable Puzzles.”
-20th Century Fox commissioned her work for the 2009 Sandra Bullock comedy All About Steve.
-The New York Times tapped Ms. Gorski to construct a celebrity puzzle with Martha Stewart as guest co-constructor.
+Her film credits include an interview in Wordplay, Patrick Creadon’s 2006 documentary.
+The film spotlighted her NYT work, “High Definition,” as one of “Five Unforgettable Puzzles.”
+20th Century Fox commissioned her work for the Sandra Bullock/Bradley Cooper comedy All About Steve.
+The New York Times tapped Ms. Gorski to create a celebrity puzzle with Martha Stewart as guest co-constructor.

-Her work is commissioned by advertising agencies and private clients.
-She has created custom puzzles for libraries and museums, including the Intrepid Sea, Air and Space Museum in New York.
+Her custom work is commissioned by advertising agencies, private clients, libraries and museums — including the Intrepid Sea, Air and Space Museum in New York.

-A graduate of Barnard College, Columbia University, Ms. Gorski lives in New York City.
-When she’s not gigging on the viola, she plays the blues guitar and loves to dance the flamenco.
+A graduate of Barnard College, Ms. Gorski lives in New York City.
+She plays the viola, the blues guitar and is devoted to the art of calligraphy.

 *The Sunday Grand Slam entails four puzzles published during one weekend: Ms. Gorski was published in four major markets in a single weekend — The New York Times, The Wall Street Journal, The L.A.
 Times and The Washington Post.
 All four puzzles were Sunday-sized and designed specifically for each market.